 b.
 Members must attend Brigade drill at the events unless prevented by medical condition.
 The Brigade will drill at least once per event as directed by the Brigade Staff and as allowed by the event schedule.
 Those who are at an event and need to miss a drill must request permission from the First Sergeant.

 c.
-Prior to Brigade drill at each event, new recruits will be drilled by an NCO designated by the Brigade Staff and monitored by the 2nd Lieutenant.
+Prior to Brigade drill at each event, new recruits will be drilled by an NCO designated by the Brigade Staff.

 d.
 The Brigade will hold an annual Camp of Instruction event, which is an automatic Brigade event (see Part IX, BRIGADE EVENTS).
 The drill schedule will be established in advance by the Commanding Officer.

 IX.
 BRIGADE EVENTS